ant-nrfconnect/sdk-ant/samples/ant_broadcast_tx/README.rst

 Overview
 ********

-This sample uses the ''CONFIG_ANT_NP'' and ''CONFIG_ANT_INCLUDE_NP_CHILD_IMAGE'' Kconfig options to automatically configure a child image for multicore platforms.
+On dual core, this sample uses the ''CONFIG_ANT_NP'' and ''CONFIG_ANT_INCLUDE_NP_CHILD_IMAGE'' Kconfig options to automatically configure a child image on the network core.

 Channel configuration
 =====================